Relay — Headless VPN auth

-AWS Client VPN requires a browser for SAML authentication.
-That's fine on a developer laptop — impossible on a CI runner or a remote VM behind NAT.
+AWS Client VPN requires a browser for SAML.
+That's fine on a laptop — impossible on a CI runner.
+Relay bridges the gap.

 The problem with SAML in headless environments

-AWS Client VPN uses the CRV1 SAML challenge-response protocol.
-Phase 1 returns a URL that must be opened in a browser — the user logs in via their IdP (Okta, Azure AD, etc.) and the resulting SAMLResponse completes Phase 2 to bring up the tunnel.
+AWS Client VPN uses the CRV1 challenge-response protocol.
+Phase 1 returns a URL that must be opened in a browser — the user authenticates via their IdP and the resulting SAMLResponse completes Phase 2 to bring up the tunnel.

-GitHub Actions, GitLab CI, Jenkins, and most cloud runners are headless Ubuntu containers.
-There is no display, no browser, no way to complete the SAML flow interactively.
+GitHub Actions, GitLab CI, Jenkins — headless containers.
+No display, no way to complete the SAML flow interactively.

 Storing credentials is an anti-pattern

-Injecting AWS credentials or SAML tokens as CI secrets couples your pipeline to credentials that expire, rotate, and leak.
+Injecting SAML tokens as CI secrets couples your pipeline to credentials that expire and rotate.
 Every rotation breaks builds.

 Existing workarounds fail at scale